acgtwentyone/booktracks/README.md

 ## Community

 Community channels are great for you to ask questions and get help.
-Please join us on <a href="https://discord.gg/DJBcw7YTnB" target="_blank">discord</a>  and say hi :smile:
+Please join us on <a href="https://discord.gg/DJBcw7YTnB" target="_blank">discord</a>  and say hi :smile:.
+We welcome you all.

 ## Support this project.